-If you reached a parenting agreement with the child’s other parent outside of court, then the sole matter in a child custody modification will be to determine what arrangement will serve the best interests of the child.
+If you reached a parenting agreement with the child’s other parent outside of court, such as parallel parenting then the sole matter in a child custody modification will be to determine what arrangement will serve the best interests of the child.
 If the child’s custody resulted from a court order, then you will need to show “changed circumstances” that have adversely affected the child.
 If a child is in danger of being harmed, we can help you obtain an emergency custody order.

 We can review your situation and determine how to best meet your child custody objectives.

 We help grandparents seeking child custody and visitation rights

 In North Carolina, grandparents may seek child custody.
 In certain circumstances, the grandparents may be entitled to visitation rights.